Theodore D. A. Cockerell

-Theodore Dru Alison Cockerell (1866–1948) was an entomologist and systematic biologist who published nearly 4,000 papers, some of them only a few lines long.
-Cockerell’s speciality was the insect order Hymenoptera (bees and wasps), an area of study where he described specimens from the United States, the West Indies, Honduras, the Philippines, Africa, and Asia.
+Theodore Dru Alison Cockerell (22 August 1866 – 26 January 1948) was an American entomologist and systematic biologist who published nearly 4,000 papers, some of them only a few lines long.
+Cockerell's speciality was the insect order Hymenoptera (bees and wasps), an area of study where he described specimens from the United States, the West Indies, Honduras, the Philippines, Africa, and Asia.
 Cockerell named at least 5,500 species and varieties of bees and almost 150 genera and subgenera, representing over a quarter of all species of bees known during his lifetime.
 In addition to his extensive studies of bees, he published papers on scale insects, slugs, moths, fish scales, fungi, roses and other flowers, mollusks, and a wide variety of other plants and animals.

 Personal life

-Cockerell was born in Norwood, Greater London, and died in San Diego, California.
+Cockerell was born in Norwood, Greater London, the eldest son of Sydney John Cockerell (1842–1877) and Alice Elizabeth (née Bennett).
+Sydney Cockerell, who became director of the Fitzwilliam Museum, was a younger brother, Douglas Cockerell was another of his brothers and Olive Juliet was one of his sisters.

 He married Annie Sarah Fenn in 1891 (she died in 1893) and Wilmatte Porter in 1900.
 In 1901, he named the ultramarine blue chromodorid Mexichromis porterae (now Felimare porterae) in her honor.
 After their marriage in 1900, they frequently went on collecting expeditions together and assembled a large private library of natural history films, which they showed to schoolchildren and public audiences to promote the cause of environmental conservation.

-After his death he was buried in Columbia Cemetery in Boulder, Colorado.
+He died in 1948 in San Diego, California, aged 81, and was buried in Columbia Cemetery in Boulder, Colorado.

 Professional life

 Between 1891 and 1901, Cockerell was the curator of the public museum of Kingston, Jamaica, professor of entomology of the New Mexico Agricultural Experiment Station.
 In 1900–03, he was an instructor in biology at the New Mexico Normal School.
 While there, he taught and mentored Charlotte Cortlandt Ellis.

-In from 1904 to 1904, Cockerell was the curator of the Colorado College Museum and, in 1904, he became a lecturer on entomology and in 1906 professor of systematic zoology, at the University of Colorado, where he worked with Junius Henderson in establishing the University of Colorado Museum of Natural History.
+In 1904, Cockerell became the curator of the Colorado College Museum and a lecturer on entomology.
+In 1906 he became a professor of systematic zoology at the University of Colorado where he worked with Junius Henderson in establishing the University of Colorado Museum of Natural History.
 During World War II, he operated the Desert Museum in Palm Springs, California.

-In 1912, Cockerell first described the Megachile zexmeniae, a species of leafcutter bee.